sparth292/write-yourself-a-git/DoKumentation.md

 5. checkout: Switches between different branches or restores working tree files.

 Language wise, i will be implementing this in C++ ,

-I ain't trynna using anything too fancy and cpp code looks like a pseudo code anyways, so it will be easy to follow I guess , IMO the most complicated part will be the command line args parsing logic
+I'm not trying to do anything too fancy in fact, I chose C++ because it often reads like pseudocode, so it should be fairly easy to follow , I GUESS.
+IMO the most complicated part will be the command line args parsing logic

+Let's first understand the structure of this project:

+wyag/
+├── src/
+│   ├── main.cpp
+│   ├── object.cpp
+│   ├── repository.cpp
+│   ├── utils.cpp
+│   ├── object.h
+│   ├── repository.h
+│   ├── utils.h
+├── wyag

-We will use this command to run out file and make it executable
+We will use this command to run out file and make it executable:

 g++ -std=c++17 -o wyag main.cpp repository.cpp object.cpp ...

-We can add fancy Shebang for fancy ux

-#!/usr/bin/env wyag
+after this command use this to run the executable file I'm doing my shit in linux.
+So, I'll be using

+./wyag

+in the terminal